 As one of the most popular psychology careers, you have the option to focus on research, work in a clinical setting with patients, or be a part of a healthcare team with doctors and social workers.

 Career Requirements: Most psychologist positions require a doctoral degree in psychology, either a PhD or a Doctor of Psychology degree, otherwise known as a PsyD.
 A license is required by the state where you want to practice and each state has different requirements.
-New York, for example, has requirements including documented supervised practice experience and passing a test.ii Find a doctoral degree in psychology.
+New York, for example, has requirements including documented supervised practice experience and passing a test.[ii]

 In the field of marriage and family therapy, you can expect to help treat couples' and families' emotional or behavioral problems.
 By listening and talking, you can help patients understand their challenges and guide them to find solutions that build stronger and healthier relationships.

-When considering careers in psychology, most people think of work in social services or education.
-While those careers remain popular and relevant, there are new specialties emerging in psychology careers that offer new ideas on what to do with a psychology degree.
+When considering psychology careers, most people think of work in social services or education.
+While those careers remain popular and relevant, there are new specialties emerging in careers in psychology that offer new ideas on what to do with a psychology degree.
 Thanks to the continuing popularity of crime TV shows like Dexter, Criminal Minds and NCIS, forensic psychology is one of the hottest careers for psychology majors.
 From helping to profile criminals, to assisting lawyers in jury selection, forensic psychologists work in just about every area of the justice system.

 If you’re a sports fan, look at sports psychology.
 You can help teams and individuals break through mental barriers to reach their full potential.
 And with the Baby Boomers reaching retirement age, gerosychologists will be needed to help them deal with issues including depression, grief and anxiety.